richardcom/tp/docs/DeveloperGuide.md

 Step 3.
 DeleteByCommandParser would then parse the book name and call the deleteBy Command.

 Step 4.
-Execution of delete would take place and the result will be updated in the filtered list in Model.
+Execution of deleteBy would take place and the result will be updated in the filtered list in Model.

-The following sequence diagram summarizes what happens when a user executes a new command(For simplicity rules mentioned in CS2103 website, the diagram omits other attributes and only use book name as an example):
+The following sequence diagram summarizes what happens when a user executes a new command:

 ![DeleteByCommandDiagram](images/DeleteBySequenceDiagram.png)